approx-error/preferences/README.md

 This has the same motivation as step 3 where we're letting Vim search for these directories in the default place and linking them so somewhere else.

-6. Test to see everything works as intended by starting up Vim and playing around with it.
+6. Start Vim and run :PlugInstall to make vim-plug install the plugins

 Now you're all set to begin using the setup!
 For specific tutorials on how the plugins and snippets actually work, I recommend [this fantastic tutorial](https://ejmastnak.com/tutorials/vim-latex/intro/) by Elijan Mastnak on supercharged mathematical typesetting.
 It covers the vim-plug plugin manager, the vimtex and ultisnips plugins and much, much more.